Special effects of Batman Returns: Gotham Plaza

-The visual centerpiece of the film and Gotham City itself was Gotham Plaza, constructed on Stage 16 at Warner Bros., one of the largest soundstages in Hollywood.
+The visual centerpiece of the film, and Gotham City itself, was Gotham Plaza, constructed on Stage 16 at Warner Bros., one of the largest soundstages in Hollywood.
 Unlike the Pinewood outdoor backlot used for Batmans Gotham Square, Gotham Plaza required perspective tricks to simulate city scale indoors.
 The design combined cartoonish Expressionist architecture with decaying Americana.
-The main square featured an Orwellian government building flanked by massive statues of muscular men pulling levers, and a cathedral adorned with grotesque figures like mummies, skeletal creatures, and buglike forms.
+The main square featured an Orwellian government building flanked by massive statues of muscular men pulling levers, and a cathedral adorned with grotesque figures such as mummies, skeletal creatures, and bug-like forms.
 The street-level design included relics of a lost industrial age—trolley tracks, metal supports holding up old buildings, and statues sinking into pavement—to convey Gotham’s systemic rot.

 Welch said he designed Gotham Plaza first because it would take the longest to build and host much of the film's action, even though the script was still evolving.
 Construction of the set required up to 250 carpenters working seven days a week during peak production.
-A reinforced concrete road bed was built eight feet above the soundstage floor to allow for subterranean access by Penguin's gang, as well as a cresting road between key buildings.
+A reinforced concrete road bed was built eight feet above the soundstage floor to allow for subterranean access by Penguin's gang, as well as an elevated road between key buildings.
 This elevation helped mask the limits of the set and added a layered visual effect of an aging city.

 To simulate the Christmas setting, sets were dressed with artificial snow, with digital snow added in post.
 For realism, and to support live penguins, large refrigeration units from Aggreko were brought in to lower the stage temperature to near-freezing.
 This created visible frosty breath from the actors, a detail that furthered the illusion.
 Welch noted the difficulty of maintaining the cold under hot set lights but found it essential to immerse the cast and crew in the film's chilly, alien world.

 Welch designed Gotham to extend four to five blocks in all directions, implying a vast city beyond what the camera revealed.